stelzinga/MF/MGT_80.Tools.md

 - Proactivity
 - Leadership

+Other categories are possiblez but the above three cover the broadest range of behaviours as explained below:

 #### Dependability
 Deliver Objectives (Routines and Projects) on time.
-Dependability focuses on *What*, *When* and *How* to complete assigned, and thus known, Objectives and thus underlying Processes.
+Dependability focuses on *What*, *When* and *How* to complete assigned, and thus known Objectives and their underlying Processes.
 It is what most people have in mind when asked to review a Staff's performance.
-Dependability relates to the Staff's competency which is the ability to carry out Processes effectively, autonomously and timely to yield the expected Result and includes the capacity to:
+Dependability relates to the Staff's *competency* which is the ability to carry out Processes effectively, autonomously and timely to yield the expected Result and includes the capacity to:
 - Adhere to the notion of "See the work", defined as "Identifying and following up on a need for effort to help others or oneself to complete a task without having to be told".
 It is a catchall and may not even be related to Objectives e.g. lifting a glass from a table when someone else cleans the table.
 It is a mindset thing!
 - Act autonomously, which includes knowing which Objectives to own based on Job Description as well as which Processes are involved and need to be executed how and when.
-- Take decisions in line with the authority granted with the Staff's role, as formalised in the Job Description
+- Take decisions in line with the authority granted with the Staff's role, as formalised in the Job Description.
-- Understand Objectives and Processes involved to achieve them as well as the deadlines related to them
+- Understand Objectives and Processes involved to achieve them as well as the deadlines related to them.
-- Understand and consider dependencies on Resources (Assets, Staff and Suppliers) and other Processes (performed by oneself or someone else)
+- Understand and consider dependencies on Resources (Assets, Staff and Suppliers) and other Processes (performed by oneself or someone else).
-- Plan work according to deadlines, planned Processing time and dependencies
+- Plan work according to deadlines, expected Processing time and dependencies.
-- Prioritise Objectives according to urgency, quick wins and short/long term priorities
+- Prioritise Objectives according to urgency, quick wins and short/long term priorities, and readjust priorities dynamically based on circumstances.
 - Be analytical and pragmatic when assessing information
-- Ask the right questions to the right person
+- Ask the right questions to the right person.
-- Break down complex Objectives in simpler ones
+- Break down complex Objectives in simpler ones.
-- Escalate problems arising in completing an Objective
+- Escalate problems arising in completing an Objective.

 #### Pro-activity
-Act entrepreneurial, i.e. self-initiate Objectives, and (Sub-)Goals.
-Pro-activity focuses on *missing*, *ineffective* or *inefficient* Objectives i.e. parts of the Venture's Goals that are not met with existing Objectives and includes the capacity to:
+Act entrepreneurial i.e., self-initiate Objectives and (Sub-)Goals.
+Pro-activity focuses on *missing*, *ineffective* or *inefficient* Objectives i.e., parts of the Venture's Goals that are not met with existing Objectives and includes the capacity to:
 - See the bigger picture, being able to zoom-out of Objectives and seeing how Objectives feed into Goals and Goals into the Mission and thus the Venture's overall result.
-- Have a strong focus on the Mission and Goals rather than Objectives alone
+- Have a strong focus on the Mission and Goals rather than Objectives alone.
 - Understand if the Mission is only partially met and why
-- Understand which Goals are missing/incomplete such that the Mission would be fully met
+- Understand which Goals are missing/incomplete such that the Mission would be fully met.
-- Define missing Goals including targeted Result
+- Define missing Goals including targeted Result.
-- Understand Goals of the Venture and how underlying existing Objectives align to that Goal, including Objectives that are not covered by him/her
+- Understand Goals of the Venture and how underlying existing Objectives align to that Goal, including Objectives that are not covered by him/her.
 - Understand which Goals are partially or not met and why
-- Understand which Objectives are missing/incomplete such that those Goals would be fully met
+- Understand which Objectives are missing/incomplete such that those Goals would be fully met.
 - Define/re-define missing/incomplete Objectives including Result, Processes involved, dependencies on other Processes and Resources (Assets, Staff, Suppliers).

 #### Leadership
 Use leadership principles to initiate new Goals and Objectives as well as to complete existing Objectives more efficiently.
 Leadership focuses on with *whom* to achieve Objectives and includes the capacity to:
 - Drive and motivate others i.e. Peers, Suppliers (internal and external) to achieve one's own Objectives
-- Listen to others both to improve Results, but also to understand concerns and constraints
+- Listen to others both to improve Results, but also to understand concerns and constraints.
-- Understand that Skilled staff can still underperform due to reasons unrelated to the Process they perform i.e. due to Corporate culture, personal circumstances, etc.
+- Understand that Skilled staff can still underperform due to reasons unrelated to the Process they perform i.e., due to Corporate culture, personal circumstances, etc.
 - Always approach with "How can I help?'
-- Expect different Stakeholders to need different manner of answers for the same question.
+- Expect different Stakeholders to need a different manner of answers for the same question.
-- Work with others in the understanding that Goals are common
+- Work with others in the understanding that achieving Goals and Objectives are of common interests.
-- Delegate part or whole of Objectives
+- Delegate part or whole of Objectives.
 - Use meetings (1:1 Meeting, Team Meeting) effectively
-- Use Communication means effectively (Mail, Chat, face to face)
+- Use Communication means effectively (Mail, Chat, face to face).
-- Use Feedback effectively
+- Use Feedback to grow others (give feedback) and oneself (collect feedback).
-- Understand people's natural resistance to change
+- Understand, respect and use people's natural resistance to change.
-- Work towards Psychological Safety
+- Work towards Psychological Safety.
-- Act as a Mentor
+- Act as a Mentor.
-- Act as a Coach
+- Act as a Coach.
-- Report, unsolicited, on progress to relevant Stakeholders
+- Report, unsolicited, on progress to relevant Stakeholders.

-Note that Objectives are deemed allocated to the right level of Seniority, see [### Corporate Title] e.g. someone very junior will not be given Objectives that require a very high level of Dependability.
+Note that Objectives are deemed allocated to the right level of Seniority, see [### Corporate Title] e.g., someone very junior will not be given Objectives that require a very high level of Dependability.
 On the other hand, the three Categories are defined such that in theory any Objective can be allocated to any level of seniority.
 The reason is that the Performance Rating System is designed such that at low seniority levels, the Performance Targets are low, see below.

 ### Performance Rating
 Performance Rating uses the notion of Observation of behaviour.
 This can be done by oneself and/or by others.
 Feedback from others assists in a more complete Observation.
+Observation means that:
-Observation means effectively that a) there was an opportunity for that behavior to be displayed *and* b) the Staff indeed displayed it.
+a) There was an opportunity for that behavior to be displayed; *and*
+b) The Staff indeed displayed it; *and*
+c) Someone was there to actually observe that behaviour.

 Numeric ratings are used to establish the level of Observation within a Performance Category:
 - 0: none:       0%, never observed
 - 1: little:      20%, sometimes observed
 - 2: some:    40%, frequently observed
 - 3: often:     60%, often observed
 - 4: mostly:  80%, very often observed
 - 5: fully:     100%, always observed ==> target
 - 6: extra: >100% rarely observed    ==> exceptional situation

 NB:100% is very difficult: most often there is some scenario where a Performance Category is not observed.
 Those cases should be exceptional and as such a Rating of 5 can still be given.
 Therefore, practically speaking rating 5 can be given for anything above 90%.
 The rating 6 is used only to be able to rate when a Managing Director outperforms the Target Rating.

 Observation quality should also be considered.
-If someone observes something only once then that has little value versus someone observing the desired and/or the reverse of it, several times.
+If someone observes something only once then that has less value versus someone observing the desired and/or the reverse of it, several times.
 Low Observation rates may need to be discarded.
-Managers having little interaction with Staff are less likely to see sufficient behaviours to have a good opinion, which is why they can rely on observations by others.
+Managers having little interaction with Staff are less likely to see sufficient behaviours to have a good opinion, which is why they can and should rely on observations by others.

 By design, the above method relies on observation by oneself or others.
 Observing such behavior is affirmative, but that does not mean that the Staff had an opportunity to display that behavior but did not.
-It might just have been missed because nobody was around to Observe ot.
+It might just have been missed because nobody was around to Observe it.
 As such the method is slightly biased towards positive outcomes, and is also at best a reflection of a reality, not an actual reality.

 ### Performance Targets
 For each Corporate Title and for each Performance Category there are three numbers as follows: